 4. Best Settings And Parameters For Different Trading Styles

-Like most indicators, the Standard Deviation can be adjusted to suit a specific trading style and timeframe.
+Like most indicators, the Standard Deviation indicator can be adjusted to suit a specific trading style and timeframe.
 While the default settings are an excellent starting point, understanding the parameters allows for fine-tuning.
 The two main parameters available for adjustment are the period and the source price.

 4.1.
 The Standard Deviation Parameters